 If a clear alternative diagnosis is identified as the cause of the person’s illness (e.g. a positive strep throat test), then usual disease-specific return to work guidance should be followed and the person should be fever free for 24 hours, without the use of fever reducing medication.

-If anyone who has entered Lake ESD and is diagnosed with COVID-19, ESD will consult with Public Health to determine cleaning procedures or possible temporary building closure.
+If anyone who has entered Lake ESD is diagnosed with COVID-19, the ESD will consult with Public Health to determine cleaning procedures or possible temporary building closure.
 Lake County Public Health will assume responsibility for contact tracing.

 An employee exposed to a COVID-19 confirmed case will be excluded from the work environment for 14 days from day of contact.